kaust-rccl/ksl-docs/docs/source/systems/ibex/interconnect.rst

 =======
 Multiple GPUs on the same compute node can communicate and move data from one GPU's memory to the other using an intra-node interconnect called NVLINK.
 For deeper dive into what NVLINK is please refer to the section :ref:`nvlink`.

+..
-The output below demonstrates the bidirectional bandwidth achievable when communicating between GPUs on NVLINK.
+  _The output below demonstrates the bidirectional bandwidth achievable when communicating between GPUs on NVLINK.